Personal Protective Equipment (PPE)

 general public.
 Consider having these items on hand only at mass clinics

-or local public health agencies where members of the general public may
+or local health departments where members of the general public may

 present with signs and symptoms of communicable diseases.